 The 'Help me stay strong' campaign targets parents, caregivers and family members of Aboriginal children 0 to 4 years of age, with a specific focus on children 0 to 6 months of age.
 The primary aim is to improve timeliness of vaccination in Aboriginal children for vaccines due at 6 weeks of age, 4 and 6 months of age.
-Mothers of Aboriginal babies will be given an immunisation pack as part of the universal contact visit by Child and Family Health Services.

 To give your child the best start in life, get their immunisations on time to help keep them safe against disease.

 Immunisation rates for Aboriginal children in South Australia are below the target of 95%.

 For further information, see the South Australian Immunisation Coverage Rates.

 There are a number of factors leading to the gap in coverage rates between Aboriginal children and non-Aboriginal children .
 Some of the main ones include:

 SA Health has developed a promotional strategy and is, working collaboratively with Aboriginal immunisation providers in an aim to increase immunisation rates by increasing awareness about the need for timely and complete immunisations for all Aboriginal children.

 For more information on vaccinations or other immunisation information, contact your doctor, immunisation provider or SA Health's Immunisation Section.

 Promotional posters, brochures and reminder cards to promote immunisation for Aboriginal children will assist providers in addressing the low vaccination coverage rates in Aboriginal children.
 The promotional resources act as reminders for parents and carers of Aboriginal children about the need for timely vaccination, and are available from the Immunisation Section.

 For a downloadable copy of the poster, please click on the images below.